quickrworld/myreads/README.md

 and displays matching books
 * Log - Displays error messages to the user in case any action fails
 * ScrollToTopOnMount - Scrolls to the display to the top of the window

+Note: The installation steps have been tested on a MacBook running macOS.

+Note: The installation steps have been tested on a MacBook running macOS.